TestL-ab/TestL-ab.github.io/src/pages/docs/ab-testing-overview.md

 ## Implementing A/B Testing

-A/B tests can be implemented in the client-side, server-side, CDN, or API/microservice level of an application.
+A/B tests can be implemented on the client-side, server-side, CDN, or API/microservice level of an application.

 ### Client-Side Implementation

 A/B tests are most commonly implemented on the client-side, and these types of tests typically rely on third-party services.
-Users are assigned to test and control groups randomly, and the DOM is modified for the test group using JavaScript.
+The web server always sends the same version of the page, but users are assigned to test and control groups, and the DOM is modified for the test group using JavaScript.
+Since the variation happens in the browser rather than the server, it is called client-side implementation.

-A key advantage of client-side implementation is that it’s easy for developers, as there are many existing third-party services (including but not limited to Google Optimize, Optimizely, and VWO).
-There is no inherent need to build a testing platform from scratch, and many of these tools can be implemented with no developer expertise at all.
+A key advantage of client-side implementation is that it’s easy for developers, as there are many existing third-party services (for example, Google Optimize, Optimizely, and VWO) to support this type of implementation.
+There is no inherent need to build a testing platform from scratch, and many of these tools can be implemented with limited developer expertise.
+In fact, VWO goes so far as to state that, ["...ideally, we want our users never to touch any code (be it HTML, JavaScript, CSS, or PHP)...VWO is suited for people who don't want to rely on developers or \[the\] IT team for doing even the simplest kind of testing."](https://cxl.com/blog/server-side-vs-client-side-ab-testing-tools-whats-the-difference/#h-client-side-server-side-what-s-the-difference)

 On the downside, client-side implementation of A/B tests can cause a strange user experience, as you have to re-render the page for the test group after having the original page flash briefly on their screen.
 Client-side implementation can also have an undesirable impact on sites that utilize React, Angular, and other libraries and frameworks, as the DOM will not match the virtual DOM for those who are part of the test group.